EdmondChuiHW/address2contact/README.md

 Express App that resolves councillor info from an address or lat/long.
 Backend for [email-contact](https://github.com/chuihinwai/email-contact)

 ## λ
-Uses [Ramda](https://ramdajs.com/) heavily for functional programming when applicable.
+Uses [Ramda](https://ramdajs.com/) heavily for functional programming where applicable.

 ## Scripts
 ### `start`